threadburner64/CC-Webdisplays/README.md

 Made this because Webdisplays is not ready for 1.16.5

-A library, xvfbwrapper is only made for linux which allows fast-screenshotting Therefore this will only work on linux systems
+A library, xvfbwrapper is only made for linux which allows fast-screenshotting Therefore this will only work on linux systems -- for server

 Please instaall python3 and the libraries,